Project

 Key decisions

-• Separated scenario comparison, data evidence, model-card review, and causal analysis into distinct user-facing surfaces.
+• Separated scenario comparison, data evidence, community context, model-card review, scenario summaries, and causal analysis into distinct user-facing surfaces.

 • Kept the repo local-first and artifact-aware so large public datasets and trained bundles are not committed into source control.